EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 have to define a hash with the name of the property (`property: 'email'`) and the custom label you want to display (`label: 'Contact'`).

-If your view contain lots of properties and most of them define their own custom label, consider using the alternative YAML syntax for sequences to improve the legibility of your backend configuration.
+If your view contains lots of properties and most of them define their own custom label, consider using the alternative YAML syntax for sequences to improve the legibility of your backend configuration.
 The following example is equivalent to the above example: